googleapis/google-api-nodejs-client/README.md

 });
 ```

 HTTP/2 is often more performant, as it allows multiplexing of multiple concurrent requests over a single socket.
 In a traditional HTTP/2 API, the client is directly responsible for opening and closing the sessions made to make requests.
 To maintain compatibility with the existing API, this module will automatically re-use existing sessions, which are collected after idling for 500ms.
 Much of the performance gains will be visible in batch style workloads, and tight loops.
-To provide feedback on the experimental API surface, please comment on [this issue](https://github.com/googleapis/google-api-nodejs-client/issues/1130).

 ## Release Notes & Breaking Changes
 You can find a detailed list of breaking changes and new features in our [Release Notes][releasenotes].
 If you've used this library before `25.x`, see our [Release Notes][releasenotes] to learn about migrating your code from `24.x.x` to `25.x.x`.
 It's pretty easy :)